 Because of various developments within today’s society, like participatory movements, demographic shifting, climate change, and a few others, the urban area is becoming more complex in economic, social, political, cultural, ecological and organisational perspective.
 A relatively new concept to urban development, among others, is the living lab concept.

-I noticed that the living lab concept is quite unknown during my bachelor thesis at the ZUYD University of Applied Sciences in Heerlen, and therefore I want to inform you more about this concept in a relatively general sense.
-First, I will explain the living lab concept to you, by using the definition which is giving by the European Network of Living Labs (further: ENoLL).
-Then, I will go back until the 1960s to trace back the origin of the concept and the rise of the ENoLL.
-Subsequently, I will introduce two living labs, both on national and international scale.
-And, at last, I will figure out what kinds of theoretical stakeholders are involved in the living lab concept.
+I noticed that the living lab concept is quite unknown during my bachelor thesis at the ZUYD University of Applied Sciences in Heerlen.
+Therefore, I want to inform you more about this concept in a relatively general sense.
+First, I will explain the living lab concept to you by using the definition given by the European Network of Living Labs (further: ENoLL).
+Then, I will go back to the 1960s to trace back the origin of the concept and the rise of the ENoLL.
+Subsequently, I will introduce two living labs, both on a national and international scale.
+Finally, I will figure out what kinds of theoretical stakeholders are involved in the living lab concept.

 What is the living lab concept?

 According to the ENoLL, the living lab concept is defined as: “A user-centred, open innovation ecosystem based on a systematic user co-creation approach, integrating research and innovation processes in real-life communities and settings.”
 If we unravel this definition, we find five significant components characterising the living lab concept as opposed to other types of development.
 The definition is very broad and abstract.
 Nevertheless, it gives us a quick overview of this new way of development.
 Furthermore, literature shows that the living lab concept is used for product development as well as urban development.

 The origin of the living lab concept and the ENoLL.